jorangreef/sudo-prompt/README.md

 # Sudo

-Run a command using sudo, prompting the user with a gui OS dialog if necessary.
-Good for background applications or native Electron apps that need sudo.
+Run a command using sudo, prompting the user with an OS dialog if necessary.
+Useful for background applications or native Electron apps that need sudo.

 Currently supports native OS dialog prompt on Mac OS X (patches welcome for Linux) and uses process.title as the name of the app requesting permission.

 Sudo has no external dependencies and does not contain any native bindings.

 ## Usage
-Note that your command should not contain the sudo prefix.
+Note: Your command should not start with the "sudo" prefix.
 ```
 // To run a command using sudo:
 var sudo = require('sudo-prompt');